subzeroid/instagrapi/docs/usage-guide/user.md

 `user_follow()` returns `True` only when it sends a new follow action and Instagram reports either an immediate follow or a new outgoing follow request for a private account.
 It returns `False` when the current account already follows the target or already has a pending outgoing follow request.
 Use `user_friendship_v1()` when you need to distinguish `following` from `outgoing_request`.

 `UserShort` objects returned from private GraphQL follow-list payloads preserve selected v2-only fields when Instagram sends them: `friendship_status`, `profile_pic_id`, `fbid_v2`, `interop_messaging_user_fbid`, `strong_id__`, and raw `account_badges`.
 The legacy `latest_reel_media` property is also populated from Instagram's current `1llatest_reel_media` key.

+`user_report(user_id, reason="spam")` follows Instagram's current mobile FRX report flow for account spam reports and submits the report.
+This is a real account action; use it only for accounts you actually intend to report.
+Unsupported reasons raise `ValueError` until their FRX tag paths are captured and tested.

 Example: